DukeRobotics/robosub-ros/onboard/catkin_ws/src/offboard_comms/README.md

 ```
 rosservice call /enable_camera false
 ```
-to disable the camera, and
+to disable the camera.
+Note: this disabled state should not be maintained for more than about 3 minutes as this draws significant current from the Arduino.
+A warning is thrown in serial.launch indicating this.
+To re-enable the camera, run
 ```
 rosservice call /enable_camera true
 ```
-to re-enable the camera.
 By default, the camera is enabled.
 The camera relay topic can be checked by running:
 ```
 rostopic echo /offboard/camera_relay
 ```